Please Read How You Can Help Keep the Encyclopedia Free

 Our present understanding of Wyclif's theory does not go much beyond this.
 Many questions and problems remain.
 For instance, if the word ‘false’ in a is not taken in the third sense but in the second, the paradox seems to emerge all over again in a form that cannot be handled by this theory.

 Whatever its virtues or defects, Wyclif's theory had some influence on later authors.
 Robert Alyngton's own Insolubilia, for instance, from around 1380, explicitly appeals to Wyclif's theory.
-Its influence can also be seen in an anonymous late treatise preserved in a Prague manuscript.
+Its influence can also be seen in Peter of Mantua's account (see Section 4.3 below) and in an anonymous late treatise preserved in a Prague manuscript.
 (See Wyclif 1984, pp. xxiv-xxv.)

 As already mentioned (Section 3.4 above), in 1372 the Frenchman Peter of Ailly (Petrus de Alliaco) wrote an Insolubilia that preserves all we know of Gregory of Rimini's theory.
 Peter's theory looks much like Gregory's.
 Nevertheless, he did not accept Gregory's view entirely.
 Whereas for Gregory, an insoluble in spoken or written language corresponds to or expresses a conjunction of two propositions in mental language, for Peter it corresponds to or expresses two distinct mental propositions, not their conjunction.
 (The two distinct mental propositions are the same two that Gregory had conjoined.)